AlejandroDavidArzolaSaavedra/ImageViewer/README.md

 ## Sample Usage 🖼️

 The `Main` class in the `controller` package initializes the Image Viewer with a folder containing images.
 Use the "<" and ">" buttons to navigate through the images.

-## License 📜

-This project is open-source and available under the MIT License.
-See the [LICENSE](LICENSE) file for more details.